 How Yahoo Secured Search Affects Your Web Analytics

-At Buzzstarter, I try to keep up not only with the latest in search but also in digital analytics and I try to provide secured search by buzzstartercolleagues, past and current clients information that will be critical to their operation.
+At Buzzstarter, I try to keep up not only with the latest in search but also in digital analytics and I try to provide colleagues, past and current clients information that will be critical to their operation.
 Lately I have been noticing a more proactive stance by the big search engines on a move towards secured search and the one thing that is changing up how web analytics data is being collected is that most of them are moving search onto a secure server (HTTPS).
 With Google, we are not so surprised since they have been trying to move everyone to this protocol since October 2011.
 Back then, searches done while logged into any Google service will not be recorded and passed onto any analytics platform, including Google Analytics.
 By September 2013, Google made the final announcement that all searches will be secured by default.
 What this meant was search professionals know people are coming from a Google search but they wouldn’t know what the search term was that brought the visitor in.

 One way to see some of this data was to force everyone to adopt and integrate search keyword data from Google Webmaster Tools onto Google Analytics which only gives you impressions but not really traffic volume by keyword.
 It was a half-baked yet decent solution.
 I actually created a Google Analytics filter that can still identify and bucket release some information coming from secure Google searches (a solution I provide) but for the most part it will only release keywords if users aren’t signed in, something that is quite a challenge now with mobile visitors using android, where they are almost perpetually logged in.